-Prior to joining the USC faculty in 2016, Ms. Ross was a research specialist at McNair Law Firm in Columbia.
+Prior to joining the USC faculty, Ms. Ross was a research specialist at McNair Law Firm (now Burr & Forman).
 She previously practiced public finance law at McNair Law Firm, and she has taught legal research and writing to paralegal students on the community college level.
-She was the 2016 South Carolina chapter president of the Special Libraries Association, an international professional organization for librarians in any specialized setting, such as medicine, business, or law.
+She is treasurer of the South Eastern chapter of the American Association of Law Libraries (SEAALL) and serves on the South Carolina Bar Technology Committee.

-Ms. Ross teaches Legal Research, Analysis & Writing.
+Ms. Ross teaches Legal Research, Analysis & Writing, and has taught Advanced Legal Research and Supervised Legal Research.
 Her research interests include access to legal information, and technology in law practice.